allegro/vaas/docs/documentation/gui.md

 * **Enabled:** enable or disable the director
 * **Remove path:** remove the part of url defined in *Path or domain regex* before passing request to backend
 * **Time profile:** default advanced timeout setting for each backend in director
+* **Virtual:** Virtual director will not be available in routes
+* **Reachable via service mesh:** Pass traffic to backends via service mesh if varnish cluster supports it

 ## [Manager] Backends
 To define a new backend, click on *Manager -> Backends -> Add backend* and fill in the form: